Homemade Christmas Gifts – Easy For You and Easy on Your Budget

 Food Gifts

-During the Christmas season don’t we all look forward to comfort foods and those special dishes that only show up around the holidays.
-Food gifts are much appreciated – delicious and consumable.
-A plate of brownies is always the right size.
+During the Christmas season don’t we all look forward to comfort foods and those special dishes that only show up around the holidays?
+Food gifts are much appreciated - delicious and consumable.
+A plate of brownies is always the correct size.

 Ideas for food gifts might include: